 I'm a Freshman - what's the easiest way for me to get my books?

 Welcome to USM!
 We have found that the easiest method for new students is to place their order through our website.
 We gather the books, box them up, and send them to your home or to the store location of your choice.
 This can take a lot of stress off of you during your adjustment to campus life.
 Once you are more familiar with your classes and textbooks, you may wish to browse our aisles and find them for yourself.
-If you come into one of our stores, our employees are all too eager to teach you how to read the shelf tags.
+Our employees are all too eager to help you out.

 Why are books so expensive?